apomorovv/vanguard-multi-asset-portfolio/README.md

-# Constraint-Safe Hybrid Portfolio Optimization
+# Vanguard Hybrid Portfolio Optimization

 This repository builds a sparse multi-asset portfolio, explains its trade-offs, and refuses any result that breaks the configured financial guardrails.
 It